-Each year Atlas Translations Limited receives applications from 100s of students, and is able to offer work placements to a small number of students of various ages and nationalities – all with an interest in learning about the translation industry.
+Each year Atlas Translations Limited receives applications from 100s of students wanting work placements.
+We are able to offer work placements to a small number of students of various ages and nationalities.
+All have an interest in learning about the translation industry.
 Students are offered full training and integration into the company.

 It should be noted that students are NOT assigned translation work (unless they have relevant commercial experience).